What to do

 Merritt Island National Wildlife Refuge

 This 140,000-acre wildlife refuge, next door to NASA, was created in 1963 to provide habitat and protection for several endangered animal species such as the loggerhead turtle, manatee, lynx and bald eagle.
 You can explore the park and its fascinating wildlife along the 11-km unpaved road, Black Point Wildlife Drive!!! star(2)!!!.
 You are sure to see several species of birds, including the impressive pink spoonbill!

 North of the reserve is the Canaveral National Seashore , a coastal park that stretches along 40 km of undeveloped shoreline.
 Be sure to take a walk along the magnificent, pristine Playalinda Beach .
 You can also explore the mangrove forests and uninhabited islands along the coast by boat.

-The refuge is open to the public every day from sunrise until sunset, and the visitor centre is open year-round, Monday-Saturday from 8 a.m. to 4 p.m.
+The refuge is open to the public every day from sunrise until sunset, and the visitor centre is currently open Wednesday-Saturday from 8 a.m. to 4 p.m.
+Hours may change.

 A visit to Cape Canaveral would not be complete without stopping in the small coastal town of Cocoa Beach.
 This quintessential beach town is well known to Americans but receives few international tourists.

 You will love the huge beach, which is less crowded than many Florida beaches and has a view of distant cruise ships at anchor in Port Canaveral.
 Surfing competitions are held regularly there.
 There are a few parks along the shore with parking and services (toilets, showers, picnic tables, etc.), but you can also park in the street and use the public beach access.

 Be sure to explore the historic Cocoa Beach Pier (Meade Avenue) with its restaurants, bars, gift shops and live musical entertainment and pay a visit to the legendary Ron Jon Surf Shop (4151 N. Atlantic Avenue)!